 Find out what FSC certification is all about and what Cascades is committed to.

-International forest certification from the Forest Stewardship Council® (FSC®) recognizes companies whose practices meet the most stringent requirements for sustainable forest management.
-Compliance with the requirements of this certification is assessed annually by a third-party organization.
-Not only does FSC ensure the protection of rare or endangered forest ecosystems and wildlife species, but it also enforces respect for the rights of Indigenous peoples, communities and workers.
+FSC certification is an international forest certification from the Forest Stewardship Council® (FSC) recognizes companies whose practices meet the most stringent requirements for sustainable forest management.
+Compliance with the requirements of this certification is verified annually by an independent (third-party) certification body.
+In addition to ensuring the protection of forest ecosystems and rare or threatened wildlife species, FSC requires respect for the rights of Indigenous peoples, local communities, and workers.

 For more information, click here

-In Canada, there are three forest certification systems: those of the Canadian Standards Association (CSA), the Forest Stewardship Council (FSC) and the Sustainable Forestry Initiative (SFI).
+In Canada, there are four forest certification systems: those of the Canadian Standards Association (CSA), the Forest Stewardship Council (FSC), the Sustainable Forestry Initiative (SFI), and the Programme for the Endorsement of Forest Certification (PEFC).

 There are several forest certification systems.
-Each certification system has its particularities, but they share the same objective, i.e. sustainable forest management.
-Cascades has a network of more than 90 business units located in North America and Europe.
-FSC certification was a logical choice as it is the only forest certification whose standards are internationally applicable and allowed us to include all of our operating units.
-This decision was also motivated by the fact that many environmental NGOs prefer FSC certification because of the standards’ rigour, and our customers can include FSC trademarks on their packaging to demonstrate their commitment to the responsible use of forest resources.
+Each system has its own specific features, but they all share the same goal: sustainable forest management.
+This decision was driven by the fact that many environmental NGOs have historically favored FSC due to its stricter social and environmental requirements, and because it allows our clients to display FSC trademarks on their packaging to demonstrate their commitment to the responsible use of forest resources.

 Issues related to the sustainable management of Canada’s forests relate primarily to woodland caribou, the protection of threatened or vulnerable species, the rights of Indigenous peoples, and the conservation and management of intact forest landscapes.